Agreon/juli/Readme.md

 - Use a better Framework for CLI-Parsing
 - Add Opmet integration.
 - Add Verbose-Flag
-- Add the possibility to add comments to the timesheet

 **If you want to help, visit the [Repo](https://github.com/Agreon/juli)**